vicciDev/wlidscape/README.md

 * Visual design and navigation
 * Early interaction concepts
-* Exploring what a nature social platform could become Core functionality accounts, real posts, live data, and backend features—is intentionally limited or not yet implemented.
+* Exploring what a nature social platform could become Core functionality accounts, real posts, live data, and backend features is intentionally limited or not yet implemented.

 # Why wildScape?